karolisliuba/apple_q_and_a-ML/README.md

 tfidf.ipynb:
 This Jupyter Notebook (tfidf.ipynb) is where the models are trained.
 It involves loading the dataset, preprocessing the text, and training the TF-IDF vectorizer and kNN model.

+requirements.txt:
+This file lists the required Python packages and their versions.
+Users can use this file to install the necessary dependencies before running the chatbot.